Finding a Doctor

 - Can you get in touch with the doctor between visits?

-- Does your physician have a back up physician in lieu of his/her absence?
+- Does your doctor have a back up doctor in lieu of his/her absence?

 - You may even decide to interview a neurologist before you make a definite selection.
-Asking questions like, "What happens if I have new symptoms, or if questions arise between visits?"
+Ask questions such as, "What happens if I have new symptoms, or if questions arise between visits?"

 Seeking Out a Specialist